Skip to main content.

 Chairman, President and CEO

-Anthony L. Wilson is chairman, president and CEO of Mississippi Power, which provides clean, safe, reliable, and affordable electricity to southeast Mississippi.
+Anthony Wilson is chairman, president and CEO of Mississippi Power, which provides clean, safe, reliable, and affordable electricity to southeast Mississippi.
 It is a subsidiary of Southern Company — one of the nation's largest energy companies.

-He recently served as chair of the Mississippi Aquarium Foundation to support and open the state-of-the-art facility, one of the state’s major tourism attractions.
+Wilson recently served as chair of the Mississippi Aquarium Foundation to support and open the state-of-the-art facility, one of the state’s major tourism attractions.
 In another statewide leadership role, Gov. Tate Reeves appointed him to lead the Energy Impact Committee for the Restart Mississippi Commission on Economic Recovery related to COVID-19.
 He was also appointed chair of the Economic Development Committee for the governor’s Gulf Coast Advisory Committee.

 He earned a bachelor's degree in electrical engineering from Mississippi State University and an MBA from the University of Southern Mississippi.
 He is also a graduate of the Oxford University Advanced Management Program as well as Leadership Mississippi.